chipsalliance/f4pga/source/introduction.rst

 Introduction
 ============

-SymbiFlow is a Open Source Verilog-to-Bitstream FPGA synthesis flow, currently targeting Xilinx 7-Series, Lattice iCE40 and Lattice ECP5 FPGAs.
+F4PGA is a Open Source Verilog-to-Bitstream FPGA synthesis flow, currently targeting Xilinx 7-Series, Lattice iCE40 and Lattice ECP5 FPGAs.
 Think of it as the GCC of FPGAs.